gauti1409/Covid_ADF_Project/README.md

 **Objective: To develop a project based around reporting and prediction of COVID-19 Spread.
-We want to create a data platform from which our data analysts can easily report on the COVID-19 trends using a reporting tool.**
+To create a data platform from which our data analysts can easily report on the COVID-19 trends using a reporting tool.**

 **Solution Architecture:**